Last Updated on: May 30, 2026

 3. Mating & Courtship

-The courtship dance of avians is one of the most exciting sights in the wild, and owls don’t disappoint.
-The male owls hoot more because they’re courting.
-For instance, the male barn owl has a fancy display when mating.
-It calls and flies in and out of the nest.
+The courtship dance of many bird species is one of the most exciting sights in the wild, and owls don’t disappoint.
+Male owls tend to hoot more as part of their courting ritual.
+Male barn owls for instance have a fancy mating display, flying out to and from the nest while calling.

 4. To Mark A Territory